liuzey/EECS738_Project3/README.md

 ## Result Analysis
 Training records and results are saved in ['./records'](https://github.com/liuzey/EECS738_Project3/tree/main/records), which shows indeed a decrease in loss.
 This indicates the training is working in some sense.
 However, the accuracy doesn't show great improvements.
-This is a rough implementation od neural networks, which has much space for improvementes, especially gradient calculation.
+This is a rough implementation of neural networks, which has much space for improvements, especially in gradient calculation.
 I remain these as my future work.

 ### MLP
 The structure of the MLP model used in MNIST task is